cloudevents/spec/cloudevents/formats/json-format.md

 MUST be represented as a [JSON string][json-string] expression containing the [Base64][base64] encoded binary value, and use the member name `data_base64` to store it inside the JSON representation.
 If present, the `datacontenttype` MUST reflect the format of the original binary data.
+If the `datacontenttype` is unspecified, processing MUST NOT assume a default of `application/json`.

 If the type of data is not `Binary`, the implementation will next determine whether the value of the `datacontenttype` attribute declares the `data` to